 160lb Muay Thai legend vs. 235lb elite-level kickboxer – CRAZY size difference

-In this kickboxing match from 1995, we see how a CRAZY difference in size plays out as 160lb Muay Thai legend, Nokweed Devy, takes on 235lb elite-level kickboxer, Jerome LeBanner, and it’s actually much closer than you would expect.
+In this kickboxing match, we see how a CRAZY difference in size plays out as 160lb Muay Thai legend, Nokweed Devy, takes on 235lb elite-level kickboxer, Jerome LeBanner, and it’s actually much closer than you would expect.

 And just in case you didn’t know who Nokweed Devy is, he is considered an absolute legend in the sport of Muay Thai.
 With an incredible 312 bouts to his name, he won championships at three different weight classes at the elite Rajadamnern Stadium, as well as the World Muay Thai Council (WMC) welterweight championship too.